CS196Illinois/group-16-sp21/Research/afnanfd2/README.md

 Hello!

-Sprint 1: Research is focused primarily on how to code frontend stuff, and how to get Python to work with it.
-I think.
-          I'm still figuring out the terminology.
+Sprint 1: Ended up doing a ton of work on learning JSE6, some React, then React Native.
+The week was mostly frontend stuff, I haven't touched Flask much beyond installing it.